 Botswana and Namibia have experienced the sharpest increases in cases, in Okavango district (Botswana) and Kavango regions (Namibia) most notably.
 In South Africa and Zimbabwe, the increasing trend is more closely associated with population displacement associated with the heavy rains, which has resulted in limited access to services and movement of communities in search of more accessible routes and safer shelter.
 In Mozambique, provinces of higher transmission to the north have been most affected, while the southern pre-elimination provinces of Maputo and Maputo province have maintained progress towards elimination.
 Angola has experienced an interruption of funding, which has left the southern parts of the country without resources for a sustained prevention effort.
 Swaziland has sustained the gains and has not presented an increased trend, while Zambia was acknowledged for impressive progress towards control and elimination, particularly when compared to increasing patterns among all of its neighbours.

 While malaria transmission has declined across E8 countries, its distribution remains highly heterogeneous across the region.
-Transmission boundaries have been established between countries to determine the source of transmission between countries and be better able to develop targeted interventions that address transmission at source.
+Transmission boundaries have been established between countries to determine the source of transmission between countries and be better able to develop targeted interventions that address transmission at the source.

 The E8 annual scorecard reports local vs imported cases, demonstrating the number of cases that are imported annually.
 This is an important strategic priority for the E8, to investigate the “interconnectedness” of member states and thus address elimination by addressing one of the greatest threats to elimination, being the proximity and connectedness with higher transmission neighbours, and the risk of cross-border transmission.